 His works have been performed, exhibited and broadcast worldwide in events such as Multiphonies GRM (Paris), Donaueschinger Musiktage (Germany), Kontakte Berlin, MaerzMusik (Berlin), Open House Contemporary Argentine Art Exhibition (London), International Poetry Festival (Berlin), Inventionen (Berlin), iscm World Music Days (Manchester), Interactive Futures (Canada), Festival Futura (France), Festival Musica (Strasbourg), State of the Nation (London), Rumours Concerts (Birmingham, UK), Logos Concerts (Belgium), and Stockholm Electronic Music Festival.

-He was artist-in-residence at La Muse en Circuit (Paris), at Césaré studio de création musicale (Reims) at, TU-Electronic Music Studios Berlin, at ZKM (Karlsruhe) and the Gabinete de música electroacústica de Cuenca GME (Spain).
+He was composer-in-residence at the Studio for Electroacoustic Music at the Academy of the Arts in Berlin, at La Muse en Circuit (Paris), at Césaré studio de création musicale (Reims) at, TU-Electronic Music Studios Berlin, at ZKM (Karlsruhe) and the Gabinete de música electroacústica de Cuenca GME (Spain).
 In addition, he was selected to participate in the 1998 International Course for Professional Composers and Choreographers at Bretton Hall University (UK), the 1999 Music Theater Workshop at the Theater Royal Stratford East (London) and in the 1996 “Exchange” for Professional Composers and Choreographers at the Royal Festival Hall (London).

 He has collaborated among others with the Neuen Vocalsolisten Stuttgart, Lautten Compagney (Berlin), German poet Monika Rinck, American visual artist Catherine Ferguson, German choreographer Helge Musial, Polish theater director Grazyna Kania, film-maker Harun Farocki, German visual artist Corinna Rosteck and visual artitst Lillevan.